bjssacademy/advanced-tdd/chapter09/chapter09.md

 	return func(id int) UserProfile {
 		query := "SELECT name, age, favouriteFood FROM Profiles WHERE id = ?"

+        // calls whatever function we passed in ... we don;t know, here, what exactly gets called
+		// This is the Dependency Inversion at work
+		// This code does not depend on the details of which exact function is called
+		// It depends on the abstraction - the fact that some function will get called
-		results := queryDatabase(query, id)
+		// with the parameters listed, and it will return a slice of results results := queryDatabase(query, id)

 		return UserProfile{